Productivity does not equal personal success

 Then, the Industrial Revolution happened.
 We amassed even more with very same resources we had used before technology gave us a wallop of wealth.
 But suddenly, while the game had changed, human beings had not.

 “From a business perspective,” says Stever, “the more productive you are, the more the business thrives.”
-According to the GetItDoneGuy, there is astever2 myth of success we all have been taught to believe.
+According to the GetItDoneGuy, there is a myth of success we all have been taught to believe.
 The business does not necessarily give back in proportion to your level of input, yet we think if we give more, we will receive more, too.
 “We have confused what’s good for businesses with what’s good for human beings.”

 The old saying “What’s good for GM is good for America” no longer applies.
 In fact, it is questionable if it every really did.
 Shareholder capitalism, meaning all excess profits and/or benefits of work flow go directly to the shareholder, not to the employees who produced it, has taken over the economic system.
 The social contract of lifetime employment and job security no longer exists.